 Plants of the genus Calochortus can be divided into three distinct groups: mariposa tulips, or mariposa lilies, which have open, wedge-shaped petals; globe lilies with globe-shaped flowers; and cat’s ears and star tulips, which have erect, pointed petals.
 These gorgeous lilies are almost exclusively found in the western United States.
 The generic name is from the Greek kalos (‘beautiful’) and chortos (‘grass’).

-Other pictures of these lilies may be studied on the page Quotes on nature.
+Other pictures, depicting these lilies, may be studied on the page Quotes on nature.

 This orange-red Kennedy’s mariposa tulip (Calochortus kennedyi), growing in Saguaro West National Park, Arizona, contrasts sharply with the greyish desert soil.
 (Photo copyright © by Kaj Halberg)

-The brilliantly coloured orange minivet (Pericrocotus flammeus) lives in dense forests, from western India and Sri Lanka eastwards to southern China, and thence southwards through Southeast Asia to Indonesia.
-Formerly, this species was regarded as a subspecies of the scarlet minivet, which is now called Pericrocotus speciosus.
+The brilliantly coloured orange minivet (P. flammeus) lives in dense forests, from western India and Sri Lanka eastwards to southern China, and thence southwards through Southeast Asia to Indonesia.
+Formerly, this species was regarded as a subspecies of the scarlet minivet, which is now called P. speciosus.